-To work on the slide master styles start by opening the Styles and Formatting window shown in Figure 23.
-You can do that either by pressing F11 or by selecting Format > Styles and Formatting from the main menu.
+To work on the slide master styles, start by opening the Styles and Formatting window shown in Figure 22.
+Either press F11 or select Format > Styles and Formatting from the main menu.

-Figure 23: Styles and Formatting window
+Figure 22: Styles and Formatting window

-TipAt the bottom of the Styles and Formatting window is a dropdown list.
-You can choose to show all styles or other groups of styles, for example applied styles or (in the case of Graphics styles), custom styles.
+TipAt the bottom of the Styles and Formatting window is a drop-down list.
+You can choose to show all styles or groups of styles, for example applied styles or (in the case of Graphics styles) custom styles.

-You can dock or undock the Styles and Formatting window by holding down the Control key while double-clicking the top of the window between the icons (see Figure 23).
+You can dock or undock the Styles and Formatting window by holding down the Control key while double-clicking the top of the window between the icons (see Figure 22).
 Press F11 to close the Styles and Formatting window when you do not need it: OpenOffice.org will remember its position the next time you re-open it.